-Women Who Startup is a learning platform for female entrepreneurs and innovators around the world.
-In addition to the learning opportunities provider, Women Who Startup acts as a platform for collaboration and networking.
+Women Who Startup is a learning platform for female entrepreneurs and innovators worldwide.
+In addition to the learning opportunities provided, Women Who Startup acts as a platform for collaboration and networking.

 TED for Women

-TED is best known for its talks in the area of technology, entertainment, and design.
+TED is best known for its talks about technology, entertainment, and design.
 Its slogan is familiar to many: “Ideas worth spreading.”

-While we can recommend many of the talks as informative and educational, you might find the section on talks relating to women in business to be of interest.
+While we can recommend many of the talks as informative and educational, the section on talks relating to women in business is interesting.

 In addition to the groups we have mentioned above, you may consider becoming affiliated with one or more of the following: